citizensadvice/react-combo-boxes/docs/searchers.md

 const filteredOptions = useTokenSearch(query, { options });
 ```

 Searches an array of options.
-The options are split into tokenised into words.
+The options are split into words.
+When searching
-Any options containing a word starting with the search term will be returned.
+any options containing a word starting with the search term will be returned.

 By default it will search either strings, or `label` property if the options are objects.